Estrogens are essential to bones, skin, female organs and libido.

 High Cholesterol, with increased liability to blood clots in the legs, heart attacks, strokes etc.

-Correction of Oestrogen dominance is easily achieved by prescribing Progesterone or by reducing the strength of any prescribed Oestrogen preparation, so that the blood Progesterone/Oestrogen ratio is between 100 and 500.
+Correction of estrogen dominance is easily achieved by prescribing Progesterone or by reducing the strength of any prescribed estrogen preparation, so that the blood Estrogen/Progesterone ratio is between 100 and 500.

-For the menopausal, it is a better idea to prescribe oral or transdermal progesterone on an ongoing, regular basis.
+For the menopausal, it is a better idea to prescribe progesterone on an ongoing, regular basis.

-(2) If Progesterone is prescribed, it MUST be BIOIDENTICAL Progesterone, not pregnant mare’s urine or any other synthetic.
+If Progesterone is prescribed, it MUST be BIOIDENTICAL Progesterone, not “Premarin” (pregnant mare’s urine), conjugated equine oestrogens, or any other synthetic “progestin”.

-“Progestin” medications are not bioidentical and are dangerous to health: do access this URL and read the abstract of the paper: you will see how many conditions used to be treated with poisonous synthetic “progestin” drugs!
+“Progestin” medications are not bioidentical and are dangerous to health: please click this link and read the abstract of the paper: you will see how many conditions used to be treated with poisonous synthetic “progestin” drugs!